isturdy/folk-music/README.md

 ### Note on instrumentation

 My instrument of choice is Skip Healy's fantastic 10-hole Special model.
 Most should be playable on more traditional fifes, but some of the intervals may be off on instruments with poor temperament.
-I have no idea how these work on the flute, Irish or Bohm.
+I have no idea how these work on the flute, Irish or Boehm.

 ### Copyright information